-Atmosphere Design have recently completed CASK House located in Nevada City, California.
+Atmosphere Design Build have recently completed CASK House located in Nevada City, California.

 Inspired by natural building materials and raw industrial loft spaces, the owners hope to create an aesthetic that both celebrates the “imperfect” qualities of handmade structures and that also has a clean contemporary feel.
 A weathering steel metal roof, native log post details, polish concrete floors, salvaged wood, and locally sourced materials and products will be used to underscore the aesthetic and ecological goals.